Brandon Tamm

 What I do

-Most recently at Amsive / Weidenhammer as a Senior Solutions Architect — led a complex three-platform enterprise migration (BigCommerce, Akeneo PIM, Celigo iPaaS) and earlier at BlueAcorn iCi where I was the SA on the Walmart × Adobe store fulfillment module: 700 tickets, 79K lines of code, 30 contributors, 36 weeks.
-Before that I ran ecommerce strategy at Asset Marketing Services across GovMint, NewYorkMint, and Stauer — doubling new customer counts, growing email orders 51%, and building a platform so competitive it compelled a rival acquisition.
+Most recently at Amsive as Solutions Architect — leading a complex three-platform enterprise migration (BigCommerce, Akeneo PIM, Celigo iPaaS).
+Before that at Hammer Commerce (Weidenhammer) on Adobe Commerce and BigCommerce implementations, and earlier at BlueAcorn iCi as the SA on the Walmart × Adobe store fulfillment module: 700 tickets, 79K lines of code, 30 contributors, 36 weeks — a joint venture between Fortune 500 #1 and #235.
+Before that, at Consolidated Equipment Group, I led a four-person Salesforce + Magento integration team — real-time sync across Salesforce Marketing Cloud, Sales Cloud, and InsideSales, with lead qualification routing inbound contacts to auto-assigned reps within four minutes.
+And before that I ran ecommerce strategy at Asset Marketing Services across GovMint, NewYorkMint, and Stauer — doubling new customer counts, growing email orders 51%, identifying $400K in annual email vendor savings, and building a platform so competitive it compelled a rival acquisition.

 I'm comfortable in the weeds of technical architecture and equally comfortable making the case for a platform investment at the executive level.
 That range is rare — and it's where I do my best work.